pablodiste/data-store/README.md

 ## Roadmap

 - Document fetcher errors
+- Improve throttling code
 - Add additional testing coverage.
-- Helpers for pagination.
+- Support of Pagination, integration with Pager3 or custom implementation.
+- Support parsing of error results.
 - Retries: Support Retry-After header
-- Support parsing of error results.
 - Work in progress: Writeable Store
     - Sender Controller and library helpers
     - Error handling / Undo
-  - More testing
     - On delete operation remove pending updates for that id
     - Provide a way for clients to store pending updates
     - Provide a way for clients to enable and disable worker, for example for not sending when not logged in to API.
     - Detect changes on same entity id and process only one
+    - More Testing
     - Documentation
 - Analyze making it available for KMM.
 - Add an optional memory cache.